 The tax expense does not include deferred taxes.
-As of December 31, 2018, Covestro AG expected a future tax relief of €208,311 thousand (previous year: €119,244 thousand) from temporary differences relating to itself as well as to companies within the tax group and partnerships.
-This is calculated on the basis of the combined income tax rate of 32.05% (previous year: 32.02%) (Covestro AG and tax group subsidiaries) or 15.83% (investments in partnerships; the tax rate includes only corporate income tax and the solidarity surcharge).
+As of December 31, 2019, Covestro AG expected a future tax relief of €193,829 thousand (previous year: €208,311 thousand) from temporary differences relating to itself as well as to companies within the tax group and partnerships.
+This is calculated on the basis of the combined future income tax rate of 28.94% (previous year: 32.05%) (Covestro AG and tax group subsidiaries) or 15.83% (investments in partnerships; the tax rate includes only corporate income tax and the solidarity surcharge).

 Deferred tax liabilities were mainly the result of the difference between the higher carrying amounts of noncurrent assets as well as differences related to unrealized foreign currency translation gains.
 Deferred tax assets are mainly the result of higher amounts recognized for pension obligations in the financial statements in accordance with German commercial law compared with their tax base.
 Deferred tax assets also resulted from provisions for anticipated losses and for pre-retirement leave, which are not eligible for recognition in the tax financial statements.
-Other reasons for deferred tax assets included measurement differences for example for provisions for early retirement arrangements, long-term accounts, and long-term service awards.
+Other reasons for deferred tax assets included measurement differences, for example, for provisions for early retirement arrangements, long-term accounts, and long-term service awards, as well as tax loss carry-forwards.
 Overall, deferred tax liabilities were more than offset by deferred tax assets.
 In application of the option under Section 274, Paragraph 1, Sentence 2 of the German Commercial Code, no deferred tax assets were recognized for the excess of deferred tax assets over deferred tax liabilities.